KRS 314.011(8) defines "advanced practice registered nursing practice"

 APRN FORMS FOR PRESCRIPTIVE AUTHORITY

 KRS 314.196(2) states that if the Kentucky Board of Nursing and the Kentucky Board of Medical Licensure agree on a common CAPA-NS form, KBN shall require its use.
 Both Boards agreed on the form in 2015.
-The common CAPA-NS form is available below and shall be used by all APRNs who wish to enter into a CAPA-NS.
-The law does not mandate a common CAPA-CS form.
+The Common Collaborative Agreement for Advanced Practice Registered Nurse Prescriptive Authority for Non-Scheduled Drugs (CAPA-NS) Form is available in the Prescribing Nonscheduled Drugs (CAPA-NS) section below and shall be used by all APRNs who wish to enter into a CAPA-NS.
+The law does not mandate a common collaborative agreement for prescribing controlled substance (CAPA-CS) form.
 An APRN and the collaborating physician may use any form as long as it meets the requirements of KRS 314.042(10).
-A sample of a form that meets these requirements can be found on the website of the Kentucky Coalition of Nurse Practitioners and Nurse Midwives (www.kcnpnm.org)
+A sample of a form that meets these requirements can be found on the website of the Kentucky Association of Nurse Practitioners and Nurse Midwives (www.kcnpnm.org)

 Prescribing Non-Scheduled Legend Drugs (CAPA-NS)